huddy67/Morrill-Hudson-Portfolio/scoreboardproject.md

 ### Description of final project choice, why chosen, and what successful project would do

-The project that I will be doing is a wooden scoreboard that displays the scores from athletic gmes at Charlotte latin.
-Because charlotte Latin is a small school, they do not live update scores for games so the way that this scoreboard will work is that it will display the final scores.
+The project that I will be doing is a wooden scoreboard that displays the scores from NFL games, specifically the carolina panthers games.
+The project will automatically update the scores based on the game live.
+So for example, if the panthers score a touchdown, the score will then be displayed on the screens on the board.
+This is achievable by using the ESPN public API, and creating a code that will search fir games and scores and retrieve them.

 ### Attribution of project serving as inspiration, including the original author/maker and source (adafruit, instructables, etc.)

 https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://github.com/mikemountain/nfl-led-scoreboard&ved=2ahUKEwi81qLmx8iRAxWDt4QIHfQpEyUQFnoECA0QAQ&usg=AOvVaw0yMOJSYy-Hm38hfJqaSJoA

 This is the project that inspired me since the creator made a scoreboard for NFL games.
+My project is different in the sense that the board is made completely out of wood, only uses 2 screens that are wired differently, as well as a 3d stadium design made up of 4 layers of wood.

 ### Description of how project is different than source

-The project that I used as inspiration is completely made out of LED's but my scoreboard will be wooden and only a small part will be LED.
-The inspiration also does NFL scores and updates live, while mine does the scores at Charlotte Latin and does not update live.
+The project that I used as inspiration is completely made out of LED's but my scoreboard will be wooden with a 3d stadium and only a small part will be LED.
+The inspiration also does NFL scores and updates live like mine, but it is a completely different project and design.

 ### Design Specification Considerations _ document that you completed